vlievin/ovis/README.md

 ![Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds (a.k.a **OVIS**) credits: Thomas Jarrand](.assets/ovis-banner.png)

 Code for the *Optimal Variance Control of the Score Function Gradient Estimator for Importance Weighted Bounds* (a.k.a **OVIS** : Optimal Variance -- Importance Sampling).

-**[Warning]** Refactoring in progress, minor adjustments are being made.
+Arxiv Preprint: [2008.01998](https://arxiv.org/abs/2008.01998).

 ## Abstract